June 2026 · The Millionaire Mindset · Qualped Corp

 Stock · Unsplash

-Oprah Winfrey was born in 1954 in Kosciusko, Mississippi, to an unwed teenage mother, and raised for her earliest years by her grandmother on a three-acre pig farm with no indoor plumbing.
+Oprah Winfrey was born in 1954 in Kosciusko, Mississippi, to an unwed teenage mother and raised in her earliest years by her grandmother on a small farm with no indoor plumbing.
 She has spoken of wearing dresses made from potato sacks.
-She could read by the age of three and recited scripture so fluently that the congregation nicknamed her "The Preacher."
-It was, by any measure, the least likely starting point for the wealthiest self-made woman in America.
+It was, by any measure, the least likely starting point for one of the wealthiest self-made women in America.

 The decision behind the empire

-"The Oprah Winfrey Show" ran for twenty-five seasons, from 1986 to 2011, and made her famous.
+"The Oprah Winfrey Show" ran for twenty-five seasons and made her famous.
 But fame is not wealth.
 The pivotal move came in 1988, when she took ownership of her own program through her production company, Harpo.
 She stopped being talent that networks rented and became the owner of the asset.
-Everything afterward — the network, the magazine, the Apple deal, the real estate — flows from that single shift from salary to equity.
+Everything afterward — the network, the magazine, the deals, the real estate — flows from that single shift from salary to equity.

 She did not get rich interviewing celebrities.
 She got rich owning the tape.